How do we learn which decisions are more rewarding?

 What will I be asked to do?

-Should you agree to participate you will be asked to finish a simple decision-making task.
-The task will be clearly explained to you and you will have a chance to practice before the actual experiment.
+Should you agree to participate you will be asked to finish a series of decision-making tasks.
+The tasks will be clearly explained to you and you will have a chance to practice before the actual experiment.

 The estimated time of commitment will be about 1.5 hours.
 Participation in this study is completely voluntary, and the information collected will remain confidential.
-You will receive between $20 and $60 for your participation.
+You will receive between $20 and $35 for your participation.
 The amount you will receive will depend on your performance in the decision-making task.
+You will need a valid Australian PayID to be able to participate and be paid for your participation.

 How will my confidentiality be protected?